 - CrashPlan PROe

-CrashPlan can back up the contents of your Google Drive folder, but you may need to update the permissions associated with that folder before CrashPlan can recognize the folder's contents.
-This article provides instructions for updating your Google Drive folder's permissions to work with CrashPlan.
+CrashPlan can back up the contents of your Google Drive folder, but you may need to change the permissions associated with that folder before CrashPlan can recognize the folder's contents.
+This article provides instructions for changing your Google Drive folder's permissions to work with CrashPlan.

 Information about products from other manufacturers is intended as a resource to help you get the most out of Code42 products.
 However, our Customer Champions cannot provide direct assistance for these products.
 For assistance with products not developed by Code42, contact the product's manufacturer.

-In order to back up a folder, the CrashPlan app requires that the SYSTEM user (Windows) or Admin account (Mac) has read and write access to the folder.
-When Google Drive downloads a file that was not created on your computer, or you move a file into the Google Drive folder, the files only have the current User permissions.
+To back up a folder, the CrashPlan app requires that the system user (Windows) or administrator account (Mac) has read and write access to the folder.
+When Google Drive downloads a file that was not created on your computer, or you move a file into the Google Drive folder, the files only have the current user permissions.

-After you update the folder's permissions, you can manually run a file verification scan to alert CrashPlan to the files.
-Manually running the scan ensures your files are immediately queued for backup.
+After you change the folder's permissions, you can manually run a file verification scan to alert CrashPlan to the files.
+Manually running the scan ensures that your files are immediately queued for backup.
 If you don't run the scan manually, CrashPlan will add them during the next scheduled scan.

 - Locate the Verify Selection Every setting and click Now.